kevinbullock/cv/README.md

   - Oversaw the launch of Global Basemap, the first global, high-resolution imagery service, which became the company's most popular product.
 Also managed the Advanced Ortho Series and Precision Aerial products.
   - Wrote market and product requirements, and drove engineering and development to support and enhance products.
-  - Created, led and mentored a global team of product specialists embedded within sales and engineering to properly position and articulate value proposition for all products and services.
+  - Created, led, and mentored a global team of product specialists embedded within sales and engineering to properly position, and articulate the value proposition for all products and services.
-  - Evangelized DigitalGlobe products and services within various vertical segments: identified market opportunities, developed new business and brought end user requirements back into DigitalGlobe's product development teams.
+  - Evangelized DigitalGlobe products and services within various vertical segments: identified market opportunities, developed new business, and brought end user requirements back into DigitalGlobe's product development teams.
 <br><br>

 **Lead Manager** @ [DigitalGlobe](https://en.wikipedia.org/wiki/DigitalGlobe) _(Jan 2007 - Oct 2009)_ <br>